Air-Factories-2-0/af2-design/README.md

 ### Proof of Print (PoP)

-Proof of Print is the process by which Air Factories 2.0 checks that a Maker has actually printed a model requested by a Caller and that the quality of the latter meets that request.
+Proof of Print is the process by which Air Factories 2.0 checks that a Maker has actually printed a model requested by a Caller and the quality of the latter meets that request.

 ![](/IMG/README/5.jpg)